 Suppose you have a product.
 You may want to start looking for a UX team, but maybe hiring UX people instead would make more sense.
 Luckily, many product owners have already been through this.

-We wanted to know how our past clients felt about their decision they had made when they decided to work with UX studio.
+We wanted to know how our past clients felt about their decision they had made when they decided to work with our UX company.
 Most of them looked back at those days reminiscently.
 Why?
 Here are the top 3 reasons they mentioned – with some explanatory points.

 1. A UX company can bring extra value to the Product Team: